PantherNuru/VSMPEG/README.md

 This project (VSMPEG) is a great example of a use-case of VapourSynth as it deals with the shenanigans of MPEG video entirely automated (depending on the optional stuff you enable/want to do).
 This script isn't realtime right now, even on high-end hardware, however, if it becomes the case of the deinterlacing algorithms to shrink in processing time or hardware to improve, this script could be used in realtime as sort of an intermediate layer or plugin to automatically handle DVD playback automatically without any configuration by the user.
 That would be awesome.

+## VapourSynth-Editor (a.k.a. vs-edit)

+[vs-edit](https://forum.doom9.org/showthread.php?t=170965) is essentially an IDE for VapourSynth Script files.
+It integrates convenient features like a full fledged previewing system, a Syntax-highlighter, auto-completion, benchmarking, and more.

+This saves you ton's of headaches of using VapourSynth from the command line, especially the previewing system!

 # Installation

 Note: